Spot it early.

 Following his own stage 4 melanoma diagnosis, John looked around him and noticed a gap: people in outdoor sporting communities spending long hours in high UV environments, with little access to the kind of basic skin checks that can genuinely save lives.

-With the support of donations, he is currently completing a Postgraduate Diploma in Dermatology in Clinical Practice at the University of South Wales and undertaking specialist dermoscopy training, to ensure that Spot It Early is built on solid clinical foundations before it opens its doors.
+With the support of donations, he is currently completing a Postgraduate Diploma in Dermatology in Clinical Practice at the University of South Wales and undertaking specialist dermoscopy training, to ensure that Spot It Early is built on solid clinical foundations before its first events go live.

 RGN RYA Yachtmaster Offshore RYA Cruising Instructor PGDip Dermatology (in progress) St Bartholomew's Hospital, London